Updated: April 1, 2022

-In 2019, a group of physicians in the UK performed a retrospective analysis of over 35 studies of CBD use in a medical context.
+In 2019, a group of physicians looked at over 35 studies of CBD products being used in a medical context.
 The dose of CBD for the studies ranged from less than 1 mg/kg of body mass to more than 50 mg/kg of body mass.
 Despite the large doses of CBD in the studies the doctors saw no serious adverse effects of CBD.
 People who did take the larger doses did not become sick in any way.
 They did show some signs of sedation or calm.

 No, CBD is not addictive, and that lowers the risk of taking too much.
 CBD does not produce the euphoric “high” associated with THC-rich marijuana, which further lowers the risk of overdosing on CBD.2 People with a history of substance abuse are not going to get the same "high" feeling or experience with CBD as with hard substances.
 It is very unlikely that even people who have addiction issues will become dependent on CBD.

-A study from 2017 concluded that CBD “does not produce a signal for abuse liability” and that CBD was “placebo-like on all measures collected.”3 That means that while CBD could have wellness and health benefits, it is not habit-forming with little risk that someone might overdose on CBD.
+While CBD has wellness and health benefits, it is not habit-forming with little risk that someone might overdose on CBD.

 Can You Build a Tolerance to CBD?

-Anecdotally however, some people claim that CBD has less an effect on them as it did previously, or that it took longer to work, which could be an indication of tolerance.
-This issue can often be resolved by taking CBD at a different time of day, taking a short break, or only taking CBD periodically to address a specific issue.
+Anecdotally, however, some people claim that CBD has less of an effect on them than it did previously, or that it took longer to work, which could be an indication of tolerance.
+An easy way to address this issue is to begin taking your CBD at a different time of day, taking a short break, or consuming CBD less regularly and only to address a specific issue.